Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 print("Witness: 64-byte Schnorr signature, indistinguishable from any Taproot payment")

-Taproot address generation:
+1. Taproot address generation: get_taproot_address() applies the BIP341 tweak.

-Identical appearance: Indistinguishable from any Taproot transaction
+4. Identical appearance: indistinguishable from any other Taproot transaction.

 Input: ScriptPubKey OP_1 912591f3...5f697a3, Witness [7d25fbc9...da99f3]